octy40/BookShare/README.md

 # BookShare

-BookShare is a mobile that allows users to share physical books with their friends.
+BookShare is a mobile app that allows users to track physical books that they have shared with their friends.